haykh/brender_astro/doc/volume_plot.rst

                                 prefix = prefix)                            # optional
     # now bvoxfile is a string containing the path to the generated `.bvox` file in case you need it

+This might take some time, but you need to do this once to generate the ``.bvox`` file, later you can just refer to it with a full path to make plots.

 .. warning::

     For tigressdata you'll first need to append ``sys.path`` when working outside Blender (add this at the start of code)::